dwyl/start-here/mission.md

 # Context

-Organisations with a clearly communicated `Mission` are more likely to achieve their aim. <br />
+People with a clearly communicated `Mission` are more likely to achieve their aim. <br />

 There is an indisputable correlation